-The book follows two university units that steered the school toward an emancipatory approach to education, in particular the school’s Division of Planning, revealing fierce struggles to open the ivory tower to ethnic minority students and to involve them, and their revolutionary white peers, in improving Harlem’s slum conditions.
+The book follows two university units that steered the school toward an emancipatory approach to education, in particular, the school’s Urban Planning Program, revealing fierce struggles to open the ivory tower to ethnic minority students and to involve them, and their revolutionary white peers, in improving Harlem’s slum conditions.
 It tracks the unraveling of this groundbreaking experiment as white lash against reforms wrought by civil rights legislation grew.
 Through its first-person portrayal of how a transformative process got reversed, When Ivory Towers Were Black can catalyze contemporary struggles for equality as crushing race- and place-based injustices multiply and historically marginalized students remain excluded from the elite city-making professions.

 Sharon Egretta Sutton (M.Arch '73), Author, When Ivory Towers Were Black

 Reinhold Martin, Director, The Temple Hoyne Buell Center for the Study of American Architecture

 Senator Bill Perkins, ( D, WF ) 30TH Senate District

 Mabel O. Wilson (M.Arch '91), architect and professor, Columbia GSAPP